rmcmillan34/Project-PWN/README.md

 - **`/pfsense_configuration`**
   - Detailed guides on the setup and configuration of pfSense, including installation steps, network configuration, and security considerations.

-- **`/ctf_challenges`**
+- **`/ctfd_configuration`**
-  - This directory hosts various Capture The Flag challenges.
+  - This directory hosts the configuration for the CTFd framework and various Capture The Flag challenges created by me.
 Each challenge is organized within its own subdirectory, containing challenge descriptions and associated files.

-- **`/contributing`**
+- **`/vulnerable_os_configuration`**
-  - Information and guidelines for those interested in contributing to the project, including details on how to get involved, guidelines for contributing, and the contribution process.
+  - Information and walkthroughs on setting up and configuring vulnerable operating systems, each vulnerable OS is organised within its own subdirectory.

 Each directory contains detailed documentation, README files, and further subdirectories to maintain a well-organized structure and provide easy access to specific information within the project.

 ---
 ## Requirements
 - [ ] Be able to run Virtual Machines
 - [ ]